 …but you can’t take advantage of them

-As you can see, sunflower seeds have some strong powers for acne.
-If it wasn’t for the dodgy fat profile and lectins, eating a cleanly sourced, mycotoxin-free handful a day would be a great strategy for acne.
+If it wasn’t for the dodgy fat profile and lectins, eating a cleanly sourced, mycotoxin-free handful of sunflower seeds a day would be a great strategy for acne.

 Unlike pumpkin seeds though, which are safe if carefully controlled, sunflower seeds are just dodgy enough to plummet over the cliff edge into acne-causing territory.
-It’s possible that if a study was performed on pumpkin seeds, they would be found to increase acne as well, but sunflower seeds are worse for all the factors we know about.
+It’s possible that if a study was performed on pumpkin seeds, they would increase acne as well, but sunflower seeds are worse for all the confirmed risks.

-Despite the nutrition, the benefits are all inaccessible.
-To take advantage of vitamin E, antioxidants, and selenium, you have to eat a food consistently.
-That’s not an option for sunflower seeds, as the study showed.
-Eating sunflower seeds every few days is safe for acne, since an occasional snack isn’t enough to skew your fat intake, but an occasional snack will also be a minor blip in your nutrient intake.
+Despite the nutrition, the benefits are inaccessible.
+To take advantage of vitamin E, antioxidants, and selenium, you have to eat a food consistently, and that’s not an option for sunflower seeds.
+Every few days is safe for acne, since an occasional snack isn’t enough to skew your fat intake, but an occasional snack will also be a minor blip in your acne nutrient intake.

-Furthermore, there are no unique benefits that we know about.
-The vitamin E can be found in almonds, the selenium can be found in Brazil nuts, while the antioxidants can be found in countless fruits and vegetables.
+Furthermore, no unique benefits are known.
+The vitamin E can be found in almonds, the selenium in Brazil nuts, while the antioxidants can be found in countless fruits and vegetables.
 Pumpkin seeds are already a superior vegan amino acid source.

-It could have been a highly contaminated batch of sunflower seeds, or perhaps the participants (who were Iranian) were eating a diet which was heavy in omega 6s already, meaning that their skin was unable to withstand more.
-Theoretically, it’s possible that sunflower seeds have hidden anti-inflammatory properties which are strong enough to outweigh the omega 6s.
-However, all this is unlikely: the study mirrors reality perfectly.
+It could have been a highly contaminated batch of sunflower seeds, or perhaps the participants were eating an omega-6 heavy diet already, making their skin unable to withstand more.
+Theoretically, sunflower seeds might have hidden anti-inflammatory properties which are strong enough to outweigh the omega 6s.
+However, this is all unlikely: the study mirrors reality perfectly.

 Stay away from sunflower seeds if you want clear skin.
-This is also a clear illustration that apparently healthy foods can also cause acne; it isn’t just fast food and candy you have to avoid.
+This is also a clear illustration that apparently healthy foods can also cause acne.
+Fast food and candy aren’t the only villains.